dbeaudoinfortin/SandBoxSimulator/README.md

 - Moved from Visual Studio 2005 to Visual Studio 2022.
 - Upgraded from 32bit to 64bit.
 - Migrated from the Managed DirectX 1.1 library to SharpDX 4.2.0 for DirectX 9 rendering.
-- Restored support for non-sphere object types (box, finite plane, infinit plane).
+- Restored support for non-sphere object types (box, finite plane, infinite plane).
 I had lost the code for these at some point.
 - Improved the implementation object attributes that are assigned a distribution function.
 - Implemented DirectX rendering of transparent objects.
 - Support for high DPI monitors.